thewiso/hal-wdt/README.md

 # HAL-WDT

-A hardware abstraction layer (HAL) for watchdog timers (WDT) for AVR micro controllers.
+A hardware abstraction layer (HAL) for watchdog timers (WDT) on AVR micro controllers.

 ## Tools